Catalyst-42/neiroart/README.md

 To setup the environment install modules according to `requirements.txt`:

 ```
-$ python3 -m pip install -r requirements.txt
+$ pip3 install -r requirements.txt
 ```

 ### Settings

-In almost every script the following parameters can be found:
+The following parameters can be found in almost every script file:

 - `MAX_X` = the picture length;
 - `MAX_Y` = the picture height;